-- Video - While not a necessity, if you have done work in video that you wish to show, please provide it on DVD or VHS.
-For work over 5 minutes in duration, edit the tape to show those portions you most want to be seen.
+- Video - While not a necessity, if you have done work in video that you wish to show, please provide it in an electronic format.
+For work over 5 minutes in duration, edit the submission to show those portions you most want to be seen.

-- Sketch Books - No matter what your area of interest, sketch books show how you think, and this is a very important element in a portfolio.
+Sketchbooks - No matter what your area of interest, sketch books show how you think, and this is a very important element in a portfolio.
 Sketch books need not be fancy, but should show examples of various projects.
-In looking at these, the interviewer can see how you develop a project from start to finish.
+In looking at these, the reviewer can see how you develop a project from start to finish.

 Things to Avoid in a Portfolio:

 - Drawing directly from printed photographs - Drawing from photographs printed in magazines or books does not show how you would interpret an image, but how another artist already has.
 You may, however, use photos for reference, or draw from your own photographs.